Regular Poisson manifolds of compact types (PMCT 2): The linear variation theorem I: 1-connected leaves

-and that there are linearly independent integral cohomology classes $c_1, \ldots, c_q$ in $H^2(S)$ such that:
+\item There exist linearly independent integral cohomology classes $c_1, \ldots, c_q$ in $H^2(S)$ such that:

-Then $M:= S\times_{\Gamma} \mathbb{R}^q$ is a regular Poisson manifold of strong s-proper type (hence, if $B$ is compact, then $M$ is of strong compact type). \end{proposition}
+\end{enumerate} Then $M:= S\times_{\Gamma} \mathbb{R}^q$ is a regular Poisson manifold of strong s-proper type (hence, if $B$ is compact, then $M$ is of strong compact type).

+More generally, condition (i) can be replaced by a smooth family of symplectic forms $w_v$ on $S$ and a lifting of the integral affine action of $\Gamma$ on $\R^q$ to an action on $(S\times \R^q,\w_v)$ by Poisson diffeomorphisms (not necessarily a product action). \end{proposition}

 Note that the equivariance condition and (\ref{eq-lin-cond-crit}) imply that the action of $\Gamma$ on $[\omega_0]$ and the $c_i$s is given by (\ref{for-constr-PMCTS}).
-Therefore, in practice, one starts from some smooth integral affine group $\Gamma \subset \Aff_\Z(\R^q)$ writing its elements in the split form $\gamma= (v_{\gamma}, A(\gamma))$ (cf. Example \ref{ex-gen-IAS}) and then one tries to realize the identities (\ref{for-constr-PMCTS}) inside the cohomology of a compact manifold $S$ and to represent the right hand side of (\ref{eq-lin-cond-crit}) by symplectic forms.
+Therefore, in practice, one starts from some smooth integral affine group $\Gamma \subset \Aff_\Z(\R^q)$ writing its elements in the split form $\gamma= (v_{\gamma}, A(\gamma))$ (cf. Example \ref{ex-gen-IAS}) and as a first step one tries to realize the identities (\ref{for-constr-PMCTS}) inside the cohomology of a compact manifold $S$.
+Observe that this already produces the cohomology bundle $\mathcal{H}=H^2(S)\times_\Gamma\R^q$, together with the section $\varpi$.
+The second and much harder step is to represent the right hand side of (\ref{eq-lin-cond-crit}) by symplectic forms and to lift the action of $\Gamma$ on cohomology to an action by Poisson diffeomorphisms.

 \begin{example} The simplest case to consider is $B= \S^1$ with its usual integral affine structure.
 The resulting problem turns out to be very closely related to McDuff and Salamon's question on the existence of symplectic free circle actions with contractible orbits.
 Actually, the example given by Kotschick in that context \cite{Ko} turns out to be precisely the answer to our problem for $B= \S^1$ (see also \cite{Mar}).
 That produces a very interesting example of Poisson manifold of strong compact type with leaf space $\S^1$ and $K3$ surfaces as symplectic leaves.
-As we shall explain in future work, one can use the structure of the moduli space of marked K3 surfaces to build similar PMCTs of strong compact type with base the standard $\T^2$ and symplectic leaf the K3 surface (more generally, the Hilbert scheme of $n$ points on the K3 surface). \end{example}
+As we shall explain in future work, one can use the structure of the moduli space of marked K3 surfaces to apply Proposition \ref{reconstr-2} (the key feature is the strong Torelli theorem, which requires the most general version of condition (i)) and obtain similar PMCTs of strong compact type with base the standard $\T^2$ and symplectic leaf the K3 surface (more generally, the Hilbert scheme of $n$ points on the K3 surface). \end{example} }